DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent() method)
 - api/gantt_eachselectedtask.md - iterates over all selected tasks in the Gantt chart
 - api/gantt_eachtask.md - iterates over specified tasks in the Gantt chart
+- api/gantt_event.md - attaches an event handler to an HTML element
+- api/gantt_eventremove.md - removes an event handler from an HTML element
 - api/gantt_expand.md - expands gantt to the full screen mode
 - api/gantt_getchildren.md - returns the 1st-level child tasks of the specified parent branch
 - api/gantt_getclosestworktime.md - returns the closest working time